bloch-elkouby-lab/website/presentations/index.md

 Ying, G., **Bloch-Elkouby, S.**, Galynker, I. (2019, May).
 Perceived burdensomeness and thwarted belongingness mediate the relationship between depression and the suicide crisis syndrome.
 Poster presented at the Annual Meeting of the American Psychiatric Association.
 San-Francisco, US.

+Schuck, A., Barzilay, S., **Bloch-Elkouby, S.**, Calati, R., Mahato, R., &amp; Galynker, I. (2019, May).
+Association between Clinicians’ Emotional Response, Therapeutic Alliance and Patient Suicidal Ideation.
+Poster presented at the upcoming Annual Meeting of the American Psychiatric Association.
+San-Francisco, US.

+Schuck, A., Calati, R., **Bloch-Elkouby, S.**, Barzilay, S., &amp; Galynker, I. (2019, March).
+Ruminative flooding as a mediator of the relationship between lifetime suicide risk and prospective suicidal thoughts and behaviors.
+Poster presented at the Annual Meeting of the Anxiety and Depression Association of America, Chicago, IL.

+**Bloch-Elkouby, S.** , Muran, J.C., Gorman, B., Safran, J., and Winston, A. (2013, October).
+Concordance between measures of outcome and assessment of possible deterioration.
+Poster presented at the Annual Meeting of the Society for Psychotherapy Research.
+Memphis, Tennessee.

 {% include section.html %}

 {% include search-box.html %}